- March 3, 2019

 What’s gone wrong, what’s the truth behind the online criminal system?

 Crimes take place in cities and counties and those departments make human errors and sometimes downright skip things they should be reporting to state repositories, and it’s not enforced!!
 Additionally, many counties in the United States (3,144 counties) do not report to online investigative databases.
 It doesn’t matter which online system you subscribe to (TLO, IRB, Clear, Accurint, Lexis Nexus …etc.), I could list twenty more; our office uses around ten+ ourselves.
 So, if the online systems aren’t pulling criminal data from all counties, ALERT… we have a hole in our criminal database network.
 How many counties aren’t reporting, good question?
 It depends which online database you’re using, most of them compete, so they have “similar” data, but each system has various benefits then the next.
 Some online systems also check booking and arrests, different from a standard criminal search.
 In general, most online investigative databases have access to an approximate 3000 – 3050 counties….however we have 3,144 counties in America.
-Secondly, federal crimes are not listed within any of these databases, after speaking with three (3) different providers….it was discovered they are unable to directly connect with the Federal Docket.
+Secondly, the Federal Crime database (Federal Docket) is NOT connected with public record databases investigators and law firms use.
+After speaking with three (3) different national providers….it was discovered they’re unable to directly connect with the Federal Docket.
+This doesn’t mean a Federal Crime won’t show when searching, but it’s not guaranteed, and in a real-world scenario case… we’ve seen the error take place first hand.
+This is why we always suggest to check the Federal Docket as well.